Ricky Hatton, former world boxing champion, dies at 46

 Outside of the ring, Hatton was a lifelong fan of Manchester City.

-The club said there would be a minute of appreciation for Hatton at Sunday's derby against Manchester United.
+The Premier League club had a minute's appreciation for Hatton at Sunday's derby against Manchester United.
+Before kickoff at the Etihad Stadium, fans from both teams rose to applaud Hatton in a show of unity and affection for the boxer.

 “Ricky was one of City’s most loved and revered supporters, who will always be remembered for a glittering boxing career that saw him win world titles at welterweight and light-welterweight,” City said in a statement.
 “Everyone at the Club would like to send our heartfelt condolences to his family and friends at this difficult time.”